-A dependant is defined as:-
+A dependant is defined as:

-- a child 16-years-old or under - a child over 16-years-old, where there is medical / social work evidence that full-time care is required - an adult with recognised physical/mental disability where there is medical / social work evidence that full-time care is required - an elderly relative requiring full-time care.
+- a child 15-years-old or under - a child over 15-years-old, where there is medical / social work evidence that full-time care is required - an adult with recognised physical/mental disability where there is medical / social work evidence that full-time care is required, or - an elderly relative requiring full-time care.

-For the purposes of this allowance, a carer is defined as a responsible person over 16-years-old who does not normally live with the councillor as part of that household; and is not a parent/guardian of the dependant child.
+For the purposes of this allowance, a carer is defined as a responsible person over 16 years old who does not normally live with the councillor as part of that household; and is not a parent/guardian of the dependant.

-A specialist carer is defined as a qualified person who is needed where it is essential to have professional assistance.
-Receipts must be obtained from specialist carers and must accompany the claim form.
+A specialist carer is a qualified person who is needed where it is essential to have professional assistance.

+Receipts must be obtained from specialist carers and must accompany the claim form and Councillors may claim only once for each instance of childcare/carer service.